Epicskylegend/Task_Manager/README.md

 ## 5. Allowing user to sort task by category:

-When click on the "Filter by Category" section on the left side of the application you will see a list of categories which you can click on to see tasks within those categories as long as you have clicked on priority level the task is in.
+When clicking on the "Filter by Category" section on the left side of the application you will see a list of categories which you can click on to see tasks within those categories as long as you have clicked on the priority level the task is in.

 ## 6. Allow user to categorize tasks as complete: